kdragicevic/15q2024/README.md

 This is the repository for the analysis of the 15q13.3 microdeletion mouse model data from Khodosevich group.
 Data will be available on GEO and here via a link after the paper is published/accepted.

+The CELLECT/CELLEX analysis was done as described here: https://github.com/khodosevichlab/Schizophrenia20

 ![summary15q](https://github.com/user-attachments/assets/57ee33d1-ddc3-4aec-9112-3404298beb51)